 - Crow Nest Park - Damage and antisocial behaviour.
 We will, with partners including CESOs and Park Wardens, increase patrols in the area, particularly on a Thursday evening in response to an increase in damage at the park and groups of youths causing antisocial behaviour.
 We will endeavour to reduce the reports of damage being caused to the buildings, by signposting and robustly dealing with any youths involved in said reports.

-- Youth related anti-social behaviour in Mirfield town centre and Memorial Park – We will, work collaboratively with Safer Kirklees & Local Authority CCTV to ensure robust patrol plans to increase high visibility policing / partner presence, and review ASB reports to identify subjects for early intervention and ASB management processes.
+- Town Centre / Greenspace youth anti-social behaviour – Youth related anti-social behaviour in Mirfield Town Centre and Memorial Park.
+We will work collaboratively with Safer Kirklees and Local Authority CCTV to ensure robust patrol plans to increase high visibility policing / partner presence and review ASB reports to identify subjects for early intervention and ASB Management processes.

-- Speeding in Sunny Bank Road and Lower Hopton area – We will continue to work alongside colleagues with the Roads Policing Unit for proactive enforcement activity, seek information from community residents to gather intelligence on offending vehicles, and conduct additional Pro Laser Speed operations.
+- Speeding / Traffic offences – we will continue to work alongside colleagues with the Roads Policing Unit for proactive enforcement activity, seek information from community residents to gather intelligence on offending vehicles, and conduct additional Pro Laser Speed Operations

 How you can take action...